-GRK 413 Greek Exegesis (3) M As offered
+GRK 413 Greek Exegesis (3) M

 A careful exegetical study of a Greek text of specific New Testament text(s) presenting the opportunity to further develop translation, analytical, and interpretive skills.
 May be repeated with change in text.
-Prerequisite: GRK 313 and 323.
+Prerequisites: GRK 313 and 323.